St Trinian's Church

 St Trinian's Church is the roofless ruin of a small chapel at the foot of Greeba Mountain, adjacent to the main A1 Douglas - Peel Road in the parish of Marown, Isle of Man.
-Referred to in the Manx language as a "Keeil Brisht" (broken church), the church is the source of an ancient Manx folktale concerning the Buggane, a huge mythical ogre who lived on Greeba Mountain and who vowed that the church should never be completed.
+Referred to in the Manx language as a "Keeil Brisht" (broken church), the church is the source of an ancient Manx folk tale concerning the Buggane, a huge mythical ogre who lived on Greeba Mountain and who vowed that the church should never be completed.

 History

 Tradition says that the church was erected in fulfilment of a vow made by a shipwrecked person.
 It was dedicated to the 4th century Scottish Pictish saint, Ninian, but later the name changed to Trinian.

 St Trinian's is recorded as a ruin of a 14th century church on an ancient site, as proved by the 7th century cross on the grave which can be seen at the front of the remains of the altar.
 The cross possibly marks the site of the founder's shrine in what would have been an original Manx Keeil.

 In connection with St Trinian's Church there was an independent barony, whose tenants owed no immediate fealty to the King of Mann, though the Baron was the King's vassal.
 The barony lands were given by King Olaf II of Man in or about the year 1230, and successive charters or confirmations refer to the church of St Ninian and the hospitals at Ballacgniba and Balhamer.

 The Barony of St Trinian's therefore consisted of a religious house, the hospitals (or guest houses) and the church.
 All the time the monks were at St Trinian's it may be assumed that the church was to all intents and purposes the parish church.

 The church belonged to the Priory of Whithorn, in modern Dumfries and Galloway.

 Traditionally the plan of the old Manx churches is in proportion to that of St Trinian's: the length is about three times the breadth.